soluchin/Google-Cloud-Digital-Leader-Training/Lesson2/Module1/README.md

 - Not all information that can captured should be captured
 - Example: if you want training an ML models to identify lungs tumor, you just need the x-rays images of the lungs.
 And the personal information such as adress, names, historical salary doesn't relevant to capture
 - Business are accountable for making responsible decisions about which data they collect, stored and analyze
+- Human bias can influence the way data are collected, combined and used.
+Because of this, important to include strategy to remove unconscious biases at you start leveraging data to build new business value.